stone4789/sc1/README.md

-# Static Composition 1 is a recreating to spec of a basic layout and design.
+# Static Composition 1 is a recreation to spec of a basic layout and design.